-Coronavirus: 54-year-old patient dies in Tamil Nadu, toll rises to 11 in India
+Coronavirus: Total cases in India now at 562, Tamil Nadu reports first death

+One person died of the novel coronavirus infection in Tamil Nadu on Wednesday, taking India’s toll from Covid-19 cases to 10.
+Though the toll had risen to 10 on Tuesday evening itself, the Centre on Wednesday morning reversed the positive status of one person who had died in Delhi.
+It has also not yet confirmed the death in Madurai.

-India reported one more Covid-19 death early Wednesday from Tamil Nadu, taking the toll to 11.
-The number of cases of coronavirus rose to 536, according to the Indian Council for Medical Research – the nodal health body for testing cases in the country.
-The Health Ministry has so far confirmed 519 coronavirus cases and said that 469 of these are active cases.
+The health ministry has so far confirmed 562 coronavirus cases and said that 512 of these are active cases.

-Prime Minister Narendra Modi on Tuesday announced a 21-day lockdown for the entire country, stating that it was the only way to break the chain of infection.
+India on Wednesday also entered a 21-day lockdown, which is being seen as the only way to break the chain of infection.
 The lockdown will be in effect till April 14.
-He said the pandemic was a huge challenge to every country and even countries like the US and Italy, considered to have good health infrastructure, were struggling to control the situation.

 The pandemic has infected 4,21,792 people globally, and killed 18,883 across 169 countries or territories, according to an estimate by Johns Hopkins University.